Do you still feel like a scared child in an adult world?

-My natural tendency is to become a kind of recluse.
+My natural tendency is to become a kind of a recluse.
 I could stay in the house for days and see no one and be fine with that.
-That life is easy, and safe, and tempting to me, but it is too easy.
+That life is easy and safe, and tempting to me, but it is too easy.
 With such ease comes unhappiness.

-As human beings we need to be challenged.
+As human beings, we need to be challenged.
 The pursuit of true happiness requires that we stretch and grow to push ourselves just a bit further than we ever have before.
-That need to grow and push myself is why I started trying to work my way past my social anxieties.
+That need to grow and push me is why I started trying to work my way past my social anxieties.

-The above linked is simple and short — but really well done.
+The above link is simple and short — but really well done.
 Well worth the read!